lehmansociology/little-r-book/docs/02-Statistical-Functions.md

 Since it is a package you must load it.
 For producing single variable frequencies use tabyl().
 It is usually used with the `%>%` or "pipe" operator from the maggritr  package.
+There are no missing values in this data set, but the example below illustrates the option you would use to remove them from the graph.
+If you don't include the option any missing values will show.

 ```r